The best way to land your next great-fit gig is through networking – social networking and real-life (in-person) networking.

 Along with so many other aspects of executive job search in the digital age, networking has changed and expanded.

-Sticking solely to older methods — phone calls, in-person networking events, snail mail, etc. — puts you at a great disadvantage.
+But sticking solely to the older methods — phone calls, in-person networking events, snail mail, etc. — puts them at a great disadvantage.

 Neglecting social networking has damaging effects: